peterhinch/micropython-micropower/UPOWER.md

  that contact bounce is over.
  3. `disable()` disables the interrupt.
 Not normally required as the interrupt is disabled by the constructor.

-Property:
+ 4. `pinvalue` Returns the value of the signal on the pin: 0 is low, 1 high.
- 1. `pinvalue` Returns the value of the signal on the pin: 0 is low, 1 high.
+ 5. `state` Returns `True` if the pin is active.

 # 3. Module ttest